jing-yen/tp/docs/UserGuide.md

 ## Features

 Notes about the command format:
-- Words in UPPER_CASE are the parameters to be supplied by the user. e.g. in add n/NAME, NAME is a parameter which can be used as add n/John Doe.
+- Words in UPPER_CASE are the parameters to be supplied by the user. e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John`.
   - Parameters are case-insensitive and cannot contain the symbol `/`.
-- Items in square brackets are optional. e.g n/NAME [t/TAG] can be used as n/John Doe t/friend or as n/John Doe.
+- Items in square brackets are optional. e.g `n/NAME [t/TAG]` can be used as `n/John t/friend` or as `n/John`.
-- Items with ... after them can be used multiple times including zero times. e.g. [t/TAG]... can be used as (i.e. 0 times), t/friend, t/friend t/family etc.
+- Items with ... after them can be used multiple times including zero times. e.g. `[t/TAG]`... can be used as (i.e. 0 times), `t/friend, t/friend t/family` etc.

+### Expense Tracking

+Our app lets users effortlessly record shared expenses, ensuring everyone’s contributions are accurately tracked.

+### Debt Settlement

+When it’s time to split the total bill, the app simplifies the process by calculating net balances for each member.
+It then recommends the fewest necessary transactions to clear debts, helping you streamline payments and reduce the hassle of back-and-forth settlements.

+### Storage

+PayPals data is saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.
+The file is also created automatically if it does not exist.
+Note: Do not edit any of the data files manually as it will result in corrupted files.

 ## Command Format